Stimson House: Architecture

-A Los Angeles landmark

 When Stimson House was built in the 1890s, the Los Angeles Times described it as "the costliest and most beautiful private residence in Los Angeles," a building "admired by all who see it."
 More than a hundred years later, the Times said: "From the front, the 31/2-story house resembles a medieval castle, with brick chimneys standing guard like sentries along the roof and an ornate four-story crenelated tower on the northeast corner, a noble rook from a massive chess board."
 With its $150,000 cost, it was the most expensive house that had been built in Los Angeles at the time.

 From the day it was built, the 30-room house was a Los Angeles landmark.
 Neighbors and occupants have referred to it over the years as "the Castle" or the "Red Castle" due to its turret-top walls, four-story tower, and red-stone exterior.